eckelcu/draft-eckel-shmoo-ietf-hackathon/draft-eckel-shmoo-ietf-hackathon.md

 * Organize and deliver a Hackathon at each IETF meeting, soliciting help from all other roles to do much of the heavy lifting
 * Encourage and provide guidance to champions who volunteer to lead projects
-* Maintain the Hackathon wiki (e.g., [https://trac.ietf.org/trac/ietf/meeting/wiki/109hackathon](https://trac.ietf.org/trac/ietf/meeting/wiki/109hackathon)) and all of its child pages.
+* Maintain the Hackathon wiki, e.g., <https://trac.ietf.org/trac/ietf/meeting/wiki/110hackathon>, and all of its child pages.
-* Moderate Hackathon@ietf.org email list
+* Moderate <hackathon@ietf.org> email list
-* Request sessions for Hackathon opening and closing at IETF meeting (i.e., [https://datatracker.ietf.org/secr/sreq/](ttps://datatracker.ietf.org/secr/sreq/))
+* [Request sessions](https://datatracker.ietf.org/secr/sreq/) for the Hackathon opening and closing in the IETF meeting
 * Emcee the Hackathon, including the opening and closing sessions and announcements in between
-* Create and manage the GitHub repo used for each Hackathon (e.g., [https://github.com/ietf-hackathon/ietf108-project-presentations](https://github.com/ietf-hackathon/ietf108-project-presentations))
+* Create and manage the GitHub repo used for each Hackathon, e.g., <https://github.com/ietf-hackathon/ietf110-project-presentations>
-* Main point of contact for all Hackathon questions and concerns
+* Serve as main point of contact for all Hackathon questions and concerns

 ## Secretariat